 Feed My Sheep

-Discipleship Devotional Study Guide – Becoming Like Christ - Day 248 - John 21:15-17 - Feed My Sheep - Growing As Disciples
+Discipleship Devotional Study Guide - Discipleship - John 21:15-17 - Feed My Sheep - Growing As Disciples

-Discipleship Devotional Study Guide – Becoming Like Christ – Day 248 – John 21:15-17 – Feed My Sheep – Growing As Disciples
+Discipleship Devotional Study Guide – Discipleship – John 21:15-17 – Feed My Sheep – Growing As Disciples

-Key Question… How is the Lord calling you even now to go and feed His sheep?
+Key Question… How has the Lord used you to help feed the spiritual needs of others?

-Living It Out… Allow the Lord to use you to feed His sheep.
+Living It Out… Allow the Lord to use you to feed the spiritual needs of others.

-Seeing It Happen… Have faith that the Lord will give you a way to feed His sheep.
+Seeing It Happen… Have faith that the Lord will use you to help feed the spiritual needs of others.

-Get Ready To Share… Share with another person or your small group how the Lord is giving you opportunities to feed others spiritually.
+Get Ready To Share… Share with another person or your small group how the Lord is using to feed the spiritual needs of others.

-Prayer To Bless Others… May you allow the Lord to use you to feed His sheep.
+Prayer To Bless Others… May you allow the Lord to use you to feed the spiritual needs of others.

 For today’s complete 4 page Discipleship Devotional Study Guide click here: